spend warm summer nights with dior homme’s beautiful boys

-Captured on film after the show by Rauwanne (Rememberyouweremadetobeused), with Artistic Director Nicolas Santos and stylist Mauricio Nardi, in a trip inside the collection's romantic youthfulness.
+Captured on film, after the show, by Nicolas Santos and Mauricio Nardi, fall inside the collection's romantic youthfulness.
 Set to a minimal synth-pop beat, the visual revels in darkness and light, clashing classic Diorisms with Kris' innocent and youthful exuberance.

 Text Felix Petty